Harpooner (1830 ship): Hudson's Bay Company

 In December 1848 the Hudson's Bay Company chartered Harpooner to carry labourers for the settlement on Vancouver Island.
-She arrived on 31 May 1849 in Victoria, British Columbia with the labourers.
-She then sailed to Fort Vancouver and the Sandwich Islands.
+She arrived on 31 May 1849 in Victoria, British Columbia with the labourers, miners, carpenters, bakers, and others, including eight settlers that Captain John Marshall Grant had recruited.

+Harpooner then sailed to Fort Vancouver and the Sandwich Islands.
 In August 1850 she left for Fort Rupert.
 On 10 November Harpooner arrived at Gravesend from Callao.

 Unfortunately, Morice did not keep Harpooner's entry in LR up-to-date.

-In 1852 Harpooner ran into difficulties while she was in the Sandwich Islands.
+In 1852 Harpooner visited British Columbia for a second time.
+She ran into difficulties while she was in the Sandwich Islands.
 USS Vandalia provided assistance.
-She had been sailing from Callao to Canton when she ran on shore near Honolulu.
+Harpooner had been sailing from Callao to Canton when she ran on shore near Honolulu.
 She put into Honolulu on 16 February.

 In 1853 Harpooner was reported sailing from Singapore to Mauritius.
 From Mauritius she sailed on to London.
-In 1854 she sailed from London for the Cape of good Hope and Madra.
+In 1854 she sailed from London for the Cape of good Hope and Madras.